hereishd/K8S-Cluster-From-Scratch/README.md

 ```
 $ hostname
 ```
-* Edit the hosts file
+* Edit each VM's hosts file
 ```
 $ sudo nano /etc/hosts
 ```
+&nbsp;For every MV, add the IP and hostname of the other VMs it will communicate with.
 ## Insatll Kubelet, Kubeadm, Kubectl

 ## Enable Kernel modules and configure systemctl